The Anatomy of a Synapse and Neuron

 Use an arrow to show movement of the action potential.

-On a cellular level, the neuron cell has vesicles that contain the neurotransmitters.
+On a cellular level, the neuron cell has vesicles that contain neurotransmitters.
 Each neurotransmitter can carry a different type of message.
-Some neurotransmitters, like seratonin, regulate appetite, sleep and mood.
-Serotonin is though to be associated with certain types of depression and anxiety disorders.
+Some neurotransmitters, like serotonin, regulate appetite, sleep, and mood.

 The axon area contains the vesicles that store the neurotransmitters.
-These neurotransmitters are released into the synaptic cleft where they cross the gap and land on the receptors of the dendrites of the next neuron.
+They cross the synaptic cleft and land on the receptors of the dendrites of the next neuron.

 The neurotransmitters are returned to the original cell through transporters, a process called re-uptake.
 As long as the neurotransmitter remains in the cleft, the receptors will continue to be stimulated.
-Certain drugs, called SSRI's can inhibit this re-uptake process, leaving the seratonin neurotransmitter active for longer within the cleft.
-This has an effect of elevating the person's mood or reducing anxiety and depression.
-Many anti-depressants are marketed as SSRI's.
+Certain drugs, called SSRI's can block the re-uptake process, which leaves seratonin active for longer.
+This has an effect of elevating the person's mood or reducing anxiety and can be used to treat anxiety and depression.

 Identify each of the letters: